 This is a difficult question to answer because there are so many variables to factor in from year-to-year.
-Based on the ozone graph above, ozone concentrations appear to be on a stable or downward trend.
+Based on the ozone graphs above, ozone concentrations appear to be on a stable or downward trend.
 However, ozone on the Community is largely influenced by the Phoenix metropolitan area, day of the week, and weather conditions.
 A period of hot, stagnant air can easily cause ozone concentrations to become elevated.
-Similarly, PM10 measurements are influenced by weather and local and upwind activities within the area (such as agriculture and construction).
-A warmer, drier season means less moisture in the soil, which may make smaller soil particles (e.g., PM10) more susceptible to entrainment at lower wind speeds.
-Based on the PM10 graph above, the PM10 concentrations appear to be on an upward trend; however, this data also includes the exceptional events.
+Similarly, PM{10} measurements are influenced by weather and local and upwind activities within the area (such as agriculture and construction).
+A warmer, drier season means less moisture in the soil, which may make smaller soil particles (e.g., PM{10}) more susceptible to entrainment at lower wind speeds.
+Based on the PM{10} graphs above, the PM{10} concentrations appear to be on a stable or downward trend; however, this data also includes the exceptional events.